 Teaching the GPs without a solution was useless

-Attendees on these courses, were, almost without exception, at the front line seeing patients and they would explain to me that day to day they were having to deal with unprecedented increases in lifestyle diseases.
-Figures reports in the US suggest that 27% of all healthcare spending is on preventable diseases.
+Attendees on these courses were, almost without exception, at the front line seeing patients and they would explain to me that day to day they were having to deal with unprecedented increases in lifestyle diseases.
+Figures reported in the US suggest that 27% of all healthcare spending is on preventable diseases.